MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Simulations

 \section{Simulations}

 In this section, we present simulations of various scenarios encountered in a multi-robot system.
 Restrictions are imposed using an STL formula and \text{MAPS}$^2$ is utilised to create trajectories that comply with the STL formula.
 In the following we consider 4 agents, with $\delta=0.1$, $\eta=0.01$ and $L=L'=100$.
-The simulations were run on an 8 core Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7 1.9GHz CPU with 16GB RAM.
+The simulations were run on an 8 core Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7 1.9GHz CPU with 16GB RAM. \endnote{The project code can be found here \url{https://github.com/sewlia/Maps2}}